gradio-app/gradio/guides/07_streaming/02_object-detection-from-webcam-with-webrtc.md

 We'll use OpenCV for image manipulation and the [Gradio WebRTC](https://github.com/freddyaboulton/gradio-webrtc) custom component to use [WebRTC](https://webrtc.org/) under the hood, achieving near-zero latency.

-**Tip:** If you want to deploy this app on any cloud provider, you'll need to use the free Twilio API for their [TURN servers](https://www.twilio.com/docs/stun-turn).
+**Note**: If you want to deploy this app on any cloud provider, you'll need to use the free Twilio API for their [TURN servers](https://www.twilio.com/docs/stun-turn).
 Create a free account on Twilio.
 If you're not familiar with TURN servers, consult this [guide](https://www.twilio.com/docs/stun-turn/faq#faq-what-is-nat).

 ## The Inference Function